hj-n/vivim_plus/materials/git_tutorial/git_tutorial.md

 Git solves these two problems efficiently.
 It automatically saves and maintains your code history, and provides the way to access to a certain point of the past or revert the changes.
 Also, git only collects the information about the \"difference\" between each commit that you made, so that it can maintain full history with efficient storage usage.

 Then how can we save and manage history?
 It's easy.
 You might be already familiar using the command `git add` and `git commit`.
 Then why we need these two separate commands?
 It seems that using two commands generates unnecessary waste of time.
 However, `git add` command provides a significant advantage in which gives the user the authority to select *the range of commit*.
 For example, while you are implementing something, your high concentration might make you forget to commit frequently.
 You already worked in more than ten files.
 In this case, is it reasonable to commit all these works at once?
 The answer is **NO**.
 It is better to assign each small task to individual commitments, as it helps you manage the commit history.
 Now you might notice why you need `git add` command.
-In this situation, you can successively commit the change of each file by using the sequence of commands: `git add file1` $\rightarrow$ `git commit` $\rightarrow$ `git add file2` $\rightarrow$ `git commit` $\rightarrow$ `git add file2` \... and so on.
+In this situation, you can successively commit the change of each file by using the sequence of commands: `git add file1` -> `git commit` -> `git add file2` -> `git commit` -> `git add file2` \... and so on.

 Backup
 ------